-The European Rugby Champions Cup (commonly known as the Heineken Champions Cup) is an annual rugby union competition, contested by the top club sides that make up the Six Nations.
+The European Rugby Champions Cup (known as the Heineken Champions Cup for sponsorship reasons) is an annual rugby union competition, contested by the top club sides that make up the Six Nations.
 Formerly known as the Heineken Cup, Leinster and Toulouse have both won the competition on four occasions.

 20 teams qualify for the European Rugby Champions Cup, with 19 of the teams qualifying via the following methods: